olgapombo/olgapombo.github.io/preprints.md

 ### Curated student works

-###### Selection of works, most of them produced by undergraduate students in the courses “History and Philosophy of Education” and “Thematic Seminar,” which I taught at the Faculty of Sciences of the University of Lisbon between 1992–2006 and 1999–2004.
-The selection, guidance, supervision, and revision, as well as the contextualization and editing of the works signed by the students (each duly identified), were under my responsibility*.
+###### Selection of hypertextual works, most of them produced by undergraduate students in the courses “History and Philosophy of Education” and “Thematic Seminar,” which I taught at the Faculty of Sciences of the University of Lisbon between 1992–2006 and 1999–2004.
+The selection, guidance, supervision, and revision, as well as the contextualization and editing of the works signed by the students (each duly identified), were done under my responsibility*.

 * [**Crianças Selvagens** (Wild Children)](https://arquivo.pt/wayback/20141016150748/http://www.educ.fc.ul.pt/docentes/opombo/hfe/cselvagens/index.htm), 2004